Irvine Harvey Counselling

 Summary

 My name is Irvine G. Harvey (he/him/his).
-I am an up-and-coming Registered Clinical Counsellor on Vancouver Island.
-I live in Sidney, BC, with my husband Daniel, our Great Dane Luna, and our new baby cat Quincy.
+I am a Registered Clinical Counsellor and a Certified Canadian Counsellor on Vancouver Island.
+I live in Sidney, BC, with my husband Daniel, our former Great Dane Luna, and our baby cats Quincy & Cleo.
 I have a Master’s Degree in Counselling Psychology from Adler University (Vancouver, BC), a Certificate in Community Counselling from Vancouver Community College (Vancouver, BC), and a Degree in Physical Therapy from Angeles University (Philippines).
 I am a member of the British Columbia Association of Clinical Counsellors (BCACC) and the Canadian Counselling & Psychotherapy Association (CCPA).

-Over the years, my life experiences have led me in the counselling profession to be an advocate, listener, and support for people who are struggling with their wellness, including but not limited to anxiety, depression, phobias, PTSD, emotional instability, anger issues, panic disorders, personality disorders, and bipolar disorders.
+Over the years, my life experiences have led me in the counselling therapy profession to be an advocate, listener, and support for people who are struggling with their wellness, including but not limited to addictions, anxiety, depression, phobias, C/PTSD, emotional instability, anger issues, panic disorders, personality disorders, sexual disorders, relationship challenges, family systems, and bipolar disorders.

 My practice also supports individual survivors of sexual abuse, people going through grief and loss, and the processing of traumatic experiences.
 I am well versed in working with a diverse group of communities comprised of men’s health, the LGBTQQIAAP group of unique individuals, new immigrants, and refugees.
 I also work with couples and families experiencing hardships in their relationships.

-My therapeutic approach is based on Cognitive Behavioral Therapy combined with a Trauma-Informed Practice, Dialectical Behavioural Therapy, Acceptance and Commitment, Person-Centred, and Good Psychiatric Management models.
-I believe you, the client, is the primary driver of your therapeutic journey.
+My therapeutic approach is based on Addictions Therapy, Somatic Therapy, Cognitive Behavioral Therapy combined with Trauma-Informed Practice, Cognitive Processing Therapy, Dialectical Behavioral Therapy, Acceptance and Commitment, Person-Centred, and Good Psychiatric Management models.
+I believe you, the client, are your therapeutic journey’s primary driver.
 Thus, meeting you where you are at is of utmost importance.
 As my client, you will be an active participant – you and I will rely on our relationship, trust, openness to experience, and honest communication.

 Want to learn more about this service’s work with Two-Spirit, trans, LGBQ+ people?